Ayush-0312/DevTinder/ReadMe.md

 - data sanitization - add API validations for each fields
 - npm validator
 - used validator functions for different fields like email, photoUrl
+- NEVER TRUST req.body - user can send any malicious data always validate first

+# Day 5

+- validate data in signup API
+- install bcrypt package for encryption
+- create passwordHash using bcrypt.hash & save the user with encrypted password